Felicity Baker

 How to make time to recover

-Recovery is something that we can achieve through attending to our own self-care.
-It is about stepping back from activities that drain or deplete us emotionally and making time to engage in nourishing activities.
 We may do this in brief bursts throughout the day, boosting our wellbeing when we feel it is flagging.
-Or we can schedule time for activities that contribute to improved self-care and wellbeing.
+Or we can schedule time for activities that we know will contribute to improved self-care and wellbeing.

 Brief recovery

-Take brief recovery breaks when you notice you are becoming fatigued or losing concentration.
+Try taking brief recovery breaks when you notice you are becoming fatigued or losing concentration.
 This might include:

 Doing something physical: go for a walk; take a stretch; try controlled breathing or a relaxation exercise; or do something mindfully.